How Does Teeth Whitening Work?

-If people are asked what they would like to improve about their smile their response generally is to have whiter teeth.
+If people are asked what they would like to improve about their smile, their response is generally to have whiter teeth.
+At Pain Free Dental Clinic, we see this every day from patients visiting our Moss Vale dental clinic and surrounding areas in the Southern Highlands.

 What Makes our Teeth White?

 Teeth are made up of two layers – the outer layer of white enamel and an inner yellow core of dentin.
-Over time the white can lose its crisp appearance.
+Over time, enamel can lose its crisp appearance.

 How Does Teeth Whitening Work?

 The principle of teeth whitening is relatively simple.
-Products used to whiten teeth contain bleaches, which break down the particles on your teeth into smaller pieces, which reduces the colour in concentration and gives your teeth a whiter appearance.
+Whitening products contain bleaching agents that break down stain particles into smaller pieces, reducing colour concentration and making teeth appear whiter.

 How Do Dentists Whiten Teeth?